 Computer Professionals?
 I Thought This Was About Hand Milking

 Yes, yes it is.
-The movements of milking and computer use are not exactly the same, however due the holistic nature of this book, it is my humble opinion that the methods described can be effective for milkers too.
-Because of the accountability for the whole kinetic chain, you may find aches and pains in other areas of the body subside as you try out some of the methods taught.
+The movements of milking and computer use are not exactly the same, however, due to the holistic nature of this book, it is my humble opinion that the methods described can be effective for milkers too.
+Following the recommendations in this book have made my own hand, wrist, neck and shoulder pain disappear.
+This book addresses the whole kinetic chain of movement in your body.
+Don’t be surprised if you find aches and pains in other areas of the body subside as you try out some of the methods taught.

 A Peek Inside